Medellin razes Pablo Escobar’s home in symbol of rebirth

 - US: Alabama woman who joined Islamic State is not a citizen

+Colombian President Ivan Duque, who was still a teenager when Escobar was killed in 1993 in a rooftop shootout with police, said the explosion “means that history is not going to be written in terms of the perpetrators but by recognizing the victims.”

-The building in Medellin’s Poblado neighborhood was gutted by a bombing in 1998 and has stayed an unoccupied eyesore ever since.
+The white concrete building in Medellin’s leafy Poblado neighborhood was gutted by a car bomb in 1988 and has remained an unoccupied eyesore ever since, drawing mostly foreign tourists who sign up every day for tours of Escobar’s former hometown haunts.
+The Netflix “Narcos” series has also popularized such attractions.

+But Mayor Federico Gutierrez had been pushing to raze the building and erect in its place a park honoring the thousands of victims, including four presidential candidates and some 500 police officers, killed by Escobar’s army of assassins during the Medellin cartel’s heyday in the 1980s and 1990s.

+“We are paying back a historical debt with our victims,” Gutierrez said prior to the demolition.